 How to Participate in APEC

-If you wish to participate in APEC, please read the APEC Guidelines on Managing Cooperation with Non-Members in APEC Activities and then contact the APEC Secretariat.
+To participate in APEC, please read the APEC Guidelines on Managing Cooperation with Non-Members and then contact the APEC Secretariat.